 I spent most of my career working at niche publications with very specific demos—at Ebony, we offered beauty and style advice for Black women, at Glam Belleza Latina, we spoke to the Latina beauty enthusiast, and at Teen Vogue, we gave teens their dose of high-end style advice.
 With Beauty Atlas, I wanted to create a platform where every woman could see herself represented on the pages of a magazine regardless of age or ethnicity.
 I see beauty as a huge part of our culture and wanted to create a space where women could exchange beauty advice that has been passed down for generations in their families.
 To unveil products and ingredients that are staples in their homes, and celebrate rituals that shape the ideals of beauty in their heritage without labeling them as “bizarre” or “strange” but rather inspiring.
 Beauty Atlas is for the female traveler, the beauty enthusiast, and the culturally curious woman simply looking to broaden her understanding of women across the globe.

 My goal is to reach a global audience.
 With each destination featured in Beauty Atlas, we’re extending a proverbial hand to a group of women, and pulling them through various beauty scenes around the world.
-We want to be a resource for women looking for spas and salons to visit as they travel, and to offer beauty advice through fresh, new perspectives each issue.
+We want to be a resource for women looking for spas and Beauty Salon to visit as they travel, and to offer beauty advice through fresh, new perspectives each issue.